Rivermate | Burkina Faso landscape

 Workplace Health and Safety Requirements

-• Internal Grievance Procedures: Many companies have internal grievance procedures for addressing employee complaints.
+• Internal Grievance Procedures: Many companies establish internal procedures for employees to raise concerns or complaints directly with management or human resources.

 Martijn